‘STAR WARS: EPISODE VIII – THE LAST JEDI’

 Anyway, the Resistance led by General Leia continues to fight against the First Order before they set off to retreat to a new base in the galaxy.
 Friction occurs between General Leia and Poe Dameron in the Resistance as well as between Supreme Leader Snoke and the young Kylo Ren in the First Order.

 Elsewhere, Rey has found Luke Skywalker on the planet Ahch-To.
 She hands him over his old lightsaber, which he takes and throws away.
-Luke refuses to return with Rey to help the Resistance against the First Order.
+Luke refuses to return with Rey to help the Resistance fight against the First Order.
 Rey’s determined to stay on Ahch-To and persuade Luke to change his mind.

 The biggest issue of this movie is Mark Hamill as Luke Skywalker.
 Now that’s not to say Mark Hamill gives a bad performance in this movie.
 On the contrary, I enjoyed seeing him.
 This was the second time I saw Luke Skywalker on the big screen and I’m happy he got some dialogue for a change in this.

 But it’s clear from watching this movie a second time that Luke Skywalker in ‘The Last Jedi’ is not the same one as he was in the original trilogy.
 Most of time, Luke is out of character.
-He comes across as a jerk and really sulky.
+He comes across as a jerk and rather sulky.
 Luke refuses to do anything in assisting the Resistance to fight the First Order.

 I suppose in a way, Luke’s now older and rather broken in failing to train Ben Solo to become a Jedi.
 But it does make Luke’s character rather inactive.
 This is probably what angered a lot of fans.
-They’d been expecting Luke’s return to the ‘Star Wars’ series to be a pretty triumphant and an epic one here.
+They’d been expecting Luke’s return to the ‘Star Wars’ series to be a pretty triumphant and epic one here.

 There’s also the other issue of Luke considering killing Ben Solo in his sleep which would be out of character.
 That can be put down to Luke being the son of Darth Vader when he thinks like that.
 But it does seem badly written and not properly thought out by Rian Johnson during the scripting stages.